Skip to Main Content

 Mr. Newton led Bonneville Pacific Corporation investigation, which was called "America's first corporate scandal case" by former DOJ senior official – a successful, nationally high profile, estimated $600 million securities fraud, international money laundering (offshore bank accounts in Switzerland and Bahamas), tax evasion, and bank fraud investigation of a publicly traded alternative energy company and its nationally known accounting, investment banking, and law firms.
 The chairman of the board, CEO, and three managing directors, who inflated stock prices and diverted millions offshore, were convicted.
 The case was the lead story in The Wall Street Journal and Barron's due to its significance, complexity, novelty, and involvement of the then-mayor of Salt Lake City and two former Utah governors.

 Mr. Newton was appointed as FBI representative to the U.S. Securities and Commodities Task Force.
 He initiated and directed the successful undercover case "Stamp Out," the first FBI effort aimed at electronic benefit card and food stamp fraud.
 He directed the successful "Fast Track" program, significantly deterring bank fraud in Salt Lake City.
-He also worked on the FBI's largest national undercover telemarketing case in a supporting undercover role, the Montana Freemen Standoff, and the Unabomber case.
+He worked on the FBI's largest national undercover telemarketing case in a supporting undercover role.
+His domestic terrorism work included the Montana Freemen Standoff, the Unabomber, and "OKBOMB" (Oklahoma City bombing) John Doe #2 investigations.
+His foreign counterintelligence experience includes surveillance and other work involving Russian START Treaty inspectors and Chinese nationals attending the University of Utah.
 Mr. Newton made arrests, executed search warrants, and worked on Title IIIs supporting the Violent Crimes Task Force.
 During his tenure with the FBI, he served as a Relief Supervisory Special Agent.
+He had "Top Secret" clearance.

 • Health Care